Radio General

 - 100 % negative mentions

-Overall, the game's stability is characterized by frequent bugs and glitches, particularly with voice commands and unit responsiveness, which can detract from the experience.
-However, players appreciate the developers' commitment to ongoing updates and improvements, suggesting that while the game is currently rough around the edges, it shows potential for enhancement.
+The game exhibits stability issues, with users reporting frequent bugs, particularly with voice commands and unit responsiveness.
+While these glitches can detract from the experience, players appreciate the developers' commitment to ongoing patches and improvements.
+Overall, the game is considered rough around the edges but shows potential for enhancement.

 “I know the last one is kinda the point of the game, but sometimes you could tell that units were not responding properly to commands because of glitches rather than gameplay.”